Value Insights Value Insights Value Insights Value Insights

 What do they contain?

-Unfortunately, I cannot go into details here as they are the property of AXELOS and you would need to buy their subscription first.
+Unfortunately, I cannot go into details here as they are the property of PeopleCert and you would need to buy their subscription first.
 Furthermore, it would make this article a 500 page document, which would be quite unreadable.

 So, here just a summary of sections you will find in those much awaited Practice Guides: